jbee/jbee.github.io/lex/index.md

 * `(abc)` a sequence `abc` that *must* occur
 * `[abc]` a sequence `abc` that *can* occur

 Groups can be nested.
-The opening bracket control the type of group.
+The opening bracket controls the type of group.
 The regex _*_ (zero or more) can be build using `[...]+`.

 Clarification: `)`, `]` and even `}` are identical and close